 If you have any questions or require additional information, please contact the LHIN directly at 905-427-5497/1-866-804-5446 or email email@example.com.

-As we develop the 2019–2022 IHSP (IHSP 5), we want to connect with our partners, patients, caregivers and residents across the seven sub-regions to hear your thoughts about our local health care system – what’s working and where innovations and improvements can still be made.
+As we develop the 2019–2022 IHSP (IHSP 5), we connected with our partners, patients, caregivers and residents across the seven sub-regions to hear their thoughts about our local health care system – what’s working and where innovations and improvements can still be made.

 With IHSP 5 we are continuing to focus on regional systems of care but we are also taking a population health approach to better identify the health needs within our geographic sub-regions so that together we can continue to improve the organization and delivery of services to better meet those local needs.